-13. Natural Wash Preservation
+3. Natural Wash Preservation

-- Town rights-of-way and easements along natural washNatural Wash corridors shall be maintained to preserve the natural environment and landscape features.
-Natural Wash corridors shall include a landscape buffer area of at least 5 feet on each side, perpendicular from the top of the bank and shall be designed in a way that protects the functional and ecological integrity. of the wash. - Preservation: Where a Natural Wash is identified, and an easement required, the Natural Wash shall be preserved in, or restored to, its natural state, subject to maintenance requirements stipulated below.
-Site planning, grading and landscape design of improvements within ten (10) feet of the top of bank of the Natural Wash shall be designed in a way that protects the functional and ecological integrity of the wash.
+Town rights-of-way and easements along Natural Wash corridors shall be maintained to preserve the natural environment and landscape features.
+Natural Wash corridors shall include a landscape buffer area of at least 5 feet on each side, perpendicular to the top of the bank, and designed to protect the wash's functional and ecological integrity.